GENERIC NAME: METHYSERGIDE - ORAL (meth-eh-SER-jide)

 Warning | Medication Uses | How To Use | Side Effects | Precautions | Drug Interactions | Overdose | Notes | Missed Dose | Storage

-WARNING: Methysergide has caused abnormal thickening of heart valves and of the lining of the lungs or abdomen when this medication was used for extended periods.
-Therefore, methysergide should be used only when the headaches occur often or are severe.
+WARNING: When used for an extended time, methysergide has infrequently caused abnormal thickening of heart valves and of the lining of the lungs/abdomen.
+Therefore, methysergide should be used only when the headaches are frequent and severe.
 Patients must be under close medical supervision.
-Notify your doctor immediately if you develop chest pain, difficulty breathing, backache, trouble urinating, unusual fatigue, numbness or tingling of the hands or feet, or fast heartbeat.

 Report Problems to the Food and Drug Administration